dashygo097/Vopts/README.md

 ## Prerequisite

 For code generating:
-- Sbt version in this project: 1.9.7
+- sbt version in this project: 1.9.7
-- See chisel/scala version in build.sbt
+- see chisel/scala version in build.sbt

 For autotest:
 - gtkwave(waveform visualization)